-The aftermath of a disaster that has directly affected your residence can be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following information and tips that should help the recovery process go smoother.
+Dealing with the aftermath of any disaster that has affected your home can be a traumatic situation filled with uncertainty and stress.
+Paul Davis provides the following information and tips that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (586) 792-6933

-- Of course, it is extremely important to make sure you and your family (and don’t forget your pets) are safe and that you contact your relatives and friends to assure them that you are all safe.
+- Obviously, it’s always important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to assure them that you are safe.

 - Report the damage to your insurance company as soon as you can.

 - Keep a listing of any and all household personal belongings or goods you have thrown out and receipts for any expenses you incur while protecting your home.

 - Is your house safe?
 Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 You have suffered a water loss.
 While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

 - Be Safe: A water event can present a lot of potential safety hazards to residents.
 The potential for slips and falls and electric shock are real.
 Also, items soaked with water can be very heavy.
 Only perform tasks that can be done safely.